Subscription License FAQ

 How can I test my connection to the License Server?

 Go to https://license.windwardscout.net/about and you will see a status message from the License Server if everything is OK.
 This does not test your license key, just that your computer can communicate with the License Server and the License Server is running properly.

-With multiple servers (and databases), and multiple requests to run reports, can the data Windward has be out of date?
+With multiple servers (and databases), and multiple requests to process templates, can the data Windward has be out of date?

 Yes, but to the advantage of our customers.
-If you run a report that hits or exceeds your scale out or overages limit, but that information is not yet written to the database, then you can run an additional report.
+If you process a template that hits or exceeds your scale out or overages limit, but that information is not yet written to the database, then you can process an additional template.
 When the additional numbers are written to the database, you are now over the maximum charge you set.
 In this case your bill will be the maximum and Windward throws away the additional charges.

-What data do the Designer and Report Engines pass to the License Server?
+What data do the Designer and Processing Engine pass to the License Server?

 It passes your license key, the username the program is running under, the version of the program, MAC addresses for network interfaces on your machine, and the local IP address of the computer.
-On completion of a report it passes the number of pages generated.
-For a scale-out server it may pass the datetime of previous reports generated.
+On completion of processing a template it passes the number of pages generated.
+For a scale-out server it may pass the datetime of previous template processed.